UniverseDevGroup/PokeBot/README.md

 ## Code Contribution

-If you would like to add some code to PokeBot, please submit a **pull request**.
+If you would like to add some code to Galaxy, please submit a **pull request**.
 These are very easy to do, and if you do not know how to do one, it is an easy Google search.
 For our custom criteria, see **CONTRIBUTING.md** in the root of this repository.